 I moved to West Davie Florida and had to exchange my "9" for a "4" call.
 It took a while to deal with not having a half-mile of wire in the air.
 So, up went a quad for 20,15,10 and an original HF6-V floating at the center of the lake (only place where I could get a good radial spread) with 60 radials anchored out with lead weights.
 The HF6V worked great for low angle DX!
 The HF6V took a lightning hit that evaporated the epoxy out of the FG base rod.

-The current Utah station consists of an Elecraft K3 (the receiver is as good as advertised) with the P3 spectrum display, a Palstar AT2KD tuner (Won'tmatch a wet noodle - but come close to that).
-I have an ALS-600 and the original SB-220 (being modified with Harbach stuff) for SSB.
+The current Utah station consists of an Elecraft K3 (the receiver is as good as advertised) with the P3 spectrum display, an Icom I-756 (orginal), two IC-910H, and a Palstar AT2KD tuner (Won'tmatch a wet noodle - but come close to that).
+I have an ALS-600 and a SB-220 with the Harbach Mods for SSB.
 I use an old Yaesu YO- 100 monitor scope and a KK7UQ IMD meter.
 I just tried a MFJ -1026 noise canceling unit and it actually works!
+The rigs / amps are selected by a Statio Pro II.